-IPTC https://iptc.org/ is looking for linguists to write classification rules for EXTRA https://iptc.github.io/extra/overview.html, an open source rules-based classification engine for news.
-The linguist will write Boolean rules to analyze the text of news articles and suggest the most relevant IPTC Media Topics, a news taxonomy of roughly 1,000 subjects (of which a portion will be selected to have rules written by the linguist for this project).
+IPTC was looking for linguists to write classification rules for EXTRA https://iptc.github.io/extra/overview.html, an open source rules-based classification engine for news and found them now.
+The linguist will write Boolean rules to analyze the text of news articles and suggest the most relevant IPTC Media Topics (http://cv.iptc.org/newscodes/mediatopic), a news taxonomy of roughly 1,000 subjects.
+A portion of about 100 terms will be selected to have rules written by the linguist for this project.

-The initial project phase is expected to run from the end of March to the end of June 2017, with an estimated 100-125 total hours of work per language required for the linguist.
+This project phase runs from the end of March to the end of June 2017.

 IPTC’s Photo Metadata Working Group has released the Cultural Heritage Panel plugin for Adobe Bridge, which focuses on fields relevant for images of artwork and other physical objects, such as artifacts, historical monuments, and books and manuscripts.

 Sarah Saunders and Greg Reser, experts from the cultural heritage sector, conceived the IPTC Cultural Heritage Panel to address needs of the photo business and growing community of museums, art foundations, libraries, and archive organisations.
 Furthermore the panel fills a gap: Many imaging software products, including Bridge, do not support all metadata fields of the IPTC Photo Metadata Standard 2016 for artwork or objects.

 The artwork or object fields – a special set of metadata fields developed by IPTC a few years ago – describe artworks and objects portrayed in the image (for example, a painting by Leonardo da Vinci).
 This means that descriptive and rights information about artworks or objects is recorded separately from information about the digital image in which they are shown.
 Multiple layers of rights and attribution can be expressed – copyright in the photo may be owned by a photographer or museum, while the copyright in the painting is owned by an artist or estate.